opiopan/rcstick-f/README.md

     If LED flashing pattern is changed that it light continuously, the value of channel is out of range and is clipped.
 In this case, decrease end point ratio by 1% by LED start to flash.<br>

     Usually, you can apply same ratio determined above for all other channels.
 However you should be careful if your transmitter is entry model such as [10J](https://www.rc.futaba.co.jp/english/propo/air/10j.html).<br>
-    It's well known taht servo angle in 100% end point for channels 5 and later is wider than ther servo angle for channels 1 to 4 in some Futaba transmitter.
+    It's well known taht servo angle in 100% end point for channels 5 and later is wider than the servo angle for channels 1 to 4 in some Futaba transmitter.
 If you use that kind of transmitter, you need to determine for two channels at least.